aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2021/aspose-words-for-net-21-7-release-notes/_index.md

 }
 {{< /highlight >}}

-PDF/A-2 is based on PDF-1.7 format and removes significant limitation of PDF/A-1 like prohibited transparency and prohibited object compression.
+PDF/A-2 is based on PDF-1.7 format and removes significant limitations of PDF/A-1 like prohibited transparency and prohibited object compression.

 There are only PDF/A-2a and PDF/A-2u conformance levels and there are not PDF/A-2b because Aspose.Words regular output already conforms to PDF/A-2u level which is more strict than PDF/A-2b.